5 Unique Experiences for Your South Africa Bucket List

 34° 03′ S, 23° 22′ E

-It was one of the most fun and unique things we did in South Africa and we highly recommend it if you are not afraid of the sea and the enthusiasm of the seals.
+To our opinion, it is one of the most fun and unique things to do in South Africa and we highly recommend it if you are not afraid of the sea and the enthusiasm of the seals.

 Go snorkeling with seals in Plettenberg Bay